The captivating island of Sardinia is a true Mediterranean gem that holds a secret: its dazzling flamingos!

 Another alternative for those looking for something less active is this flamingo segway tour which is perfect as you can cover ground really quickly with minimal effort.

-The best place within the park to find flamingos is at the Bellarosa Major pond as this is one of their favorite nesting sites.
+Based on my own experience, the best place within the park to find flamingos is at the Bellarosa Major pond as this is one of their favorite nesting sites.

 The Monte Urpinu panoramic viewpoint is also a fantastic spot where you can get an incredible view of the flamingos from above.
+This is one of my favorite spots in the whole park.

 If you like birdwatching then you’ll also be able to see a wide range of other birds at this park including several different duck and seagull species, western swamphens, coots, kingfishers and more.